-Total number of pieces Listed by Sender Total number of Pieces Received at Post Office Postmaster, Per (Name of Receiving employee) The full declaration of value is required on all domestic and international registered mail.
-The maximum indemnity payable for the reconstruction of nonnegotiable documents under Express Mail document reconstructing insurance is \$50,000 per piece subject to a limit of \$50,000 per occurrence.
+Total number of pieces Total number of Pieces Postmaster, Per (Name of The full declaration of value is required on all domestic and international registered mail.
+The Listed by Sender Received at Post Office Receiving employee) maximum indemnity payable for the reconstruction of nonnegotiable documents under Express Mail document reconstructing insurance is \$50,000 per piece subject to a limit of \$50,000 per occurrence.
 The maximum indemnity payable on Express mil merchandise insurance is \$500.
 The maximum indemnity payable is \$25,000 for registered mail, sent with optional postal insurance.
 See Domestic Mail Manual R900, S913, and S921 for limitations of coverage on inured and COD mail.
 See International Mail Manual for limitations o coverage on international mail.
 Special handling charges apply only to Standard Mail (A) and Standard Mail (B) parcels.
-Than.
-Special handling charges apply only to Standard Mair (A) and Standard Mair (B) parceis.